lydiaart/Google-Book-Search-Engine/README.md

 ## Description
-Google-Book-Search-Engine is an application that designed for avid readers to search, find, and save the list of books for future purchase.
+Google-Book-Search-Engine is an application that designed for avid readers to search, find, and save a list of books for future purchase.